shri1984/study-images/phylogenetics_050523_DM.md

 First calculate a distance matrix from ***ape** package

 ```
-D <- dist.dna(dna, model = "TN93")  #just the type of evolutionary model we’re using, this particular one allows for different transition rates, heterogenous base frequencies, and variation of substitution rate at the same site
+D <- dist.dna(alignmentfish, model = "TN93")  #just the type of evolutionary model we’re using, this particular one allows for different transition rates, heterogenous base frequencies, and variation of substitution rate at the same site

 length(D) #number of pairwise distances, computed as n(n-1)/2